snowdonr/pyms-minerva/UserGuide/data_filtering.rst

 .. note:: This example is in `pyms-demo/40b <../pyms-demo/40b/40b.html>`__

-An IntensityMatrix object has a set mass range and interval that is derived from the data at the time of building the intensity matrix.
+An :class:`~pyms.IntensityMatrix.IntensityMatrix` object has a set mass range and interval that is derived from the data at the time of building the intensity matrix.
 The range of mass values can be cropped.
 This is done, primarily, to ensure that the range of masses used are consistent when comparing samples.